KaneCheshire/Feedback/README.md

 The easiest way to provide feedback in the form of haptics and sounds for your users.

+Providing feedback to your users is important; from indicating that a button was tapped, to indicating that an error occurred.

 ## Overview

 **Feedback** is an evolution of my other pod, **[HapticGenerator](https://github.com/KaneCheshire/HapticGenerator)**.
 Just like **HapticGenerator**,